Alexis Lafreniere Game Preview: Rangers vs. Wild

 Lafreniere Stats vs. the Wild

-- On defense, the Wild are allowing 42 total goals (4.2 per game) which ranks 31st in the NHL.
+- On defense, the Wild are allowing 48 total goals (four per game) which ranks 31st in the NHL.

 |2023-2024 Season